VBA-IS-MY-LIFE/Sinus/README.md

 # Sinus
-This Macro Displays a moving Sine Curve.
+This Macro displays a moving Sine Curve.
 It's just a fun Project

 I decided to make an YouTube-Link for demonstration.
 Here's the Link: